chetmancini/cascalog-doc/articles/marz_intro_1.md

 ## Conclusion

 Cascalog is being actively improved.
 You can expect more features to allow for richer queries and query planner improvements to be added over time.
+See the [next article](/articles/marz_intro_2.html) to learn about more Cascalog features such as outer joins, sorting, and combiners.